ICAMS/grace-tensorpotential/docs/index.md

 # gracemaker

-`gracemaker` is a tool for fitting of interatomic potentials in a general nonlinear Graph Atomic Cluster Expansion (GRACE) form.
+`gracemaker` is a tool for fitting interatomic potentials in a general non-linear Graph Atomic Cluster Expansion (GRACE) form.

 Project GRACEmaker is a heavily modified and in large parts rewritten version of the PACEmaker software geared towards support for multi-component materials and graph architectures.

 # Features

-* Support from multi-component material systems
+* Support for multi-component material systems with unlimited number of interacting elements.
-* Support for one- and two-layer message passing architectures
-* Custom C++ implementation of GRACE/FS  model, that enable fast, multi-CPU parallelization using MPI in LAMMPS, without GPU and extra dependencies (i.e. TensorFlow)
+* Extension of the local ACE models to also include semi-local interactions (a.k.a. message passing).
+* Line of models targeting various performance/complexity regimes and hardware:
+    * **GRACE/FS**: Fast, mildly non-linear local model with standalone C++ implementation enabling efficient multi-CPU parallelization using MPI in LAMMPS.
+Intended for large-scale simulations of systems containing up to several million atoms.

+    * **GRACE-1L**: Local, non-linear model with improved accuracy intended to run on GPU.
+    Utilizes TensorFlow library to run simulations in LAMMPS or in python and supports multi-GPU parallelization.
+    Suitable for modeling both small systems and large-scale simulations of hundreds of thousands of atoms.

+    * **GRACE-2L**: Semi-local, non-linear model offering state-of-the-art accuracy.
+    Utilizes TensorFlow library to run simulations in LAMMPS or in python.
+    Best applied for simulating molecular systems and materials with up to hundred thousand of atoms.

 # Documentation